-Is Gen Digital Inc (GEN) a Pot - GuruFocus.com
+Is Gen Digital Inc (GEN) A Pot - GuruFocus.com

-Gen Digital Inc (GEN, Financial) recently experienced a 6.44% gain, with an Earnings Per Share (EPS) of 2.12.
-However, the question arises: could this stock be a potential value trap?
-In this article, we'll delve into an in-depth valuation analysis of Gen Digital to provide you with comprehensive insights.
-Let's begin.
+Gen Digital Inc (GEN, Financial) experienced a notable gain of 7.95% in its stock value, with an Earnings Per Share (EPS) of 2.08.
+But is this a sign of a potential value trap?
+This analysis will delve into the company's valuation, urging investors to think twice before making a decision.

-Gen Digital is a cybersecurity pioneer offering security, identity protection, and privacy solutions to individual consumers.
-Its cyber safety offerings, including brands like Norton, Avast, and LifeLock, have solidified their positions as some of the most recognizable consumer-focused security and identity-protection products.
+Gen Digital is a cybersecurity pioneer, offering security, identity protection, and privacy solutions to individual consumers.
+With renowned brands such as Norton, Avast, and LifeLock, the firm has consistently maintained its position in providing some of the most recognized consumer-focused security and identity-protection products.

-Currently, Gen Digital's stock price stands at $19.82 per share, with a market cap of $12.7 billion.
-This is contrasted with the GF Value, an estimation of fair value, which is $29.48.
-This discrepancy paves the way for a more profound exploration of the company's value, ingeniously integrating financial assessment with essential company details.
+Despite a recent stock price of $20.1, the intrinsic value of Gen Digital (GEN, Financial), as estimated by the GF Value, stands at $29.48.
+This comparison between the stock price and the GF Value sets the stage for a deeper exploration of the company's valuation.

 - Historical multiples (PE Ratio, PS Ratio, PB Ratio, and Price-to-Free-Cash-Flow) that the stock has traded at.